2018 Brazil truck drivers' strike: 23 and 24 May

-On 23 May, airports started to suffer a lack of fuel; Infraero announced that airports like Congonhas and Recife International only had fuel for that day.
-As a result of trucks halting fuel deliveries to gas stations and food deliveries to markets and other establishments, prices started to rise.
+On 23 May, airports started to suffer a lack of fuel; Infraero announced that airports like Congonhas and Recife International only had fuel to last a day.
+As a result of trucks halting fuel deliveries to gas stations, food deliveries, markets and other establishments, prices started to rise.
 In Recife, gasoline reached the price of R$8.99 (approximately US$2.45) and in Rio de Janeiro a bag of potatoes could cost as much as R$500 (approximately US$136.30).
 The same day, Abcam announced it would let trucks with livestock and medicine pass through the blockades until Friday of the same week (25 May).

-Temer asked for a truce for two or three days so the problem could be solved and Petrobrás announced that it would make diesel 10% cheaper for fifteen days.
+Temer asked for a truce for two or three days so the problem could be solved, and Petrobrás announced that it would make diesel 10% cheaper for fifteen days.
 According to the company's president, Pedro Parente, the measure was taken exceptionally so the government could talk to the truckers during the fifteen days.

 One day later, gasoline reached R$10 (approximately US$2.72) in the Federal District.
 During the same day, fewer buses were in circulation and hospitals started to have small problems due to the lack of fuel and other equipment.
 The day was mainly marked by the announcement by the Chief of Staff, Eliseu Padilha, that the government had reached an agreement with representatives of the truckers after a six-hour meeting.
-The agreement involved the strike being suspended for fifteen days and Jungmann said there are indications that the strike was actually a lockout and that the government would look into the situation.
+The agreement involved the strike being suspended for fifteen days.
+Jungmann said there were indications that the strike was actually a lockout, and that the government would look into the situation.

 25 May

-Despite the announcement of the deal on the previous day, Abcam did not adhere to it and the trucker's strike continued.
-Airports started to run out of fuel and cancel flights, federal universities started to suspend classes and the lack of fuel limited the circulation of ambulances in some states and also caused surgeries that were not emergencies to be cancelled in states like Santa Catarina.
+Despite the announcement of the deal on the previous day, Abcam did not adhere to the agreement and the trucker's strike continued.
+Airports started to run out of fuel and cancel flights, and federal universities began to suspend classes.
+The lack of fuel limited the circulation of ambulances in some states and forced the cancellation of non-emergency surgeries in some hospitals in Santa Catarina due to lack of surgical supplies.

 Temer criticized the truckers who continued in the strike, calling them part of a "radical minority", and announced he would send troops to end the roadblocks made by the truckers.
 Meanwhile, the Attorney General of Brazil asked the Supreme Federal Court to declare the strike illegal.
-The Supreme Federal Court authorized the use of force and imposed a fine to those who refused to end the roadblocks By the end of the evening, the government claimed to have already removed 45% of all roadblocks.
+The Supreme Federal Court authorized the use of force and imposed a fine on those who refused to end the roadblocks.
+By the end of the evening, the government claimed to have already removed 45% of all roadblocks.

-The cities of São Paulo, Rio de Janeiro and Porto Alegre, as well as the state of Pernambuco, declared a state of emergency.
+The cities of São Paulo, Rio de Janeiro, and Porto Alegre, as well as the state of Pernambuco, later declared a state of emergency.